badlogicmanpreet/gpt/gpt.md

 ### 3. Training Loop

-The basic training loop is decribed for a GPT model using a custom data loader.
+The basic training loop is decribed for a GPT-2 model using a custom data loader.
 First, it initializes a `DataLoaderLite` instance with a batch size (`B`) of 4 and a sequence length (`T`) of 32, which will supply the training data.
 Next, a GPT model is instantiated using the `GPTConfig` class and moved to the appropriate computational device (GPU or CPU) using the `model.to(device)` method.

 An `AdamW` optimizer is set up with the model parameters and a learning rate of 3e-4.
 The training loop runs for 2000 iterations, where in each iteration, the next batch of data is retrieved from the data loader and transferred to the device.
 The gradients are reset with `optimizer.zero_grad()`, and a forward pass through the model computes the logits and loss.
 The backward pass (`loss.backward()`) calculates the gradients, and `optimizer.step()` updates the model's weights.
 Finally, the loss for each step is printed, providing a measure of the model's performance during training.
 This loop efficiently trains the GPT model by iteratively processing batches of data, computing gradients, and updating weights.